ibm-cloud-docs/power-iaas/Network-security-group.md

-The support tickets to increase the quota are evaluated by customer support and {{site.data.keyword.powerSys_notm}} operations and are at the discretion of IBM.
+The support tickets for quota increases are evaluated by Customer Support and the Power Virtual Server operations team.
+IBM makes the final decision at its discretion and might decline the request depending on resource availability and the business justification.
-{: note}
+{: important}